newaeonweb/generator-angm-flask-gae/README.md

 This project is a mix of  [Google App Engine Angular Material Starter](https://github.com/madvas/gae-angular-material-starter)
 And [Gnerator-angm](https://github.com/newaeonweb/generator-angm).

+WE KEEP ALL THE COMMENTS AND DOCS FROM THE ORIGINAL PROJECT AT: [THIS LINK](https://github.com/madvas/gae-angular-material-starter).

 It's an easy starting point to develop dynamic application using the stack:

 * Google App Engine